ctdesign/meetup-checklist/README.md

 - Check through each slide deck submitted to make sure there are no issues (do videos play? are there any font issues?)
 - See if its possible to put your poster in the window of the venue for the attendees
 - If neccessary, make sure reception have an up to date list of attendees
-- Have someone help you complete the register (or use the eventbrite app to sign people in) and direct people to the room
+- Have someone help you complete the register and direct people to the room
-- Make a backup of the slides that you can access
+- Make a backup of the slides on online storage that you can access
+- Make contingencies for no internet
 - Make pdf versions of the slides as a backup
 - Get spare video cables, bring a spare usb drive with the slides on, bring a spare video connection convertor
 - Hold the front row of chairs for the speakers to make change overs easier